Last Updated: October 28, 2025

 Introduction to α-Mannosidosis

-α-Mannosidosis is an autosomal recessive inherited disease that belongs to a family of disorders identified as lysosomal storage diseases.
+Alpha-mannosidosis (α-mannosidosis) is an autosomal recessive inherited disease that belongs to the family of disorders identified as lysosomal storage diseases.
 This disorder is characterized by the lysosomal accumulation of small mannose-rich oligosaccharides.
 These glycoconjugates accumulate in the lysosomes as a consequence of defects in the lysosomal hydrolase, α-mannosidase, class 2B, member 1.
 The major oligosaccharide excreted by α-mannosidosis patients is the trisaccharide Man(α1,3)Man(β1,4)GlcNAc (represents mannose linked to mannose via a α-1,3 glycosidic bond and then linked to N-acetylglucosamine via a β-1,4 glycosidic bond).

 Molecular Biology of α-Mannosidosis